-You are cordially invited to attend the 2022 Annual Meeting of Stockholders of Employers Holdings, Inc. The meeting will be held on Thursday, May 26, 2022, beginning at 9:00 a.m.
-Pacific Daylight Time at 10375 Professional Circle, Reno, Nevada 89521 for the following purposes:
+You are cordially invited to attend the 2023 Annual Meeting of Stockholders of Employers Holdings, Inc. The meeting will be held on Thursday, May 25, 2023, beginning at 9:00 a.m.
+Pacific Daylight Time at Regus - Downtown Reno, 200 S. Virginia Street, 8th Floor, Reno, Nevada 89501 for the following purposes:

-- (i) To elect the ten directors named in the attached proxy statement to serve until the 2023 Annual Meeting of Stockholders; - (ii) To hold an advisory vote to approve the compensation paid to our named executive officers: - (iii) To ratify the appointment of Ernst & Young LLP as our independent accounting firm for the year ending December 31, 2022; and - (iv) To transact such other business as may properly come before the meeting or any postponement, adjournment, or other delay thereof.
+- (i) To elect the nine directors named in the attached proxy statement to serve until the 2024 Annual Meeting of Stockholders; - (ii) To hold an advisory vote to approve the compensation paid to our named executive officers; - (iii) To hold an advisory vote to approve the frequency of future advisory votes to approve the compensation paid to our named executive officers; - (iv) To ratify the appointment of Ernst & Young LLP as our independent accounting firm for the year ending December 31, 2023; and - (v) To transact such other business as may properly come before the meeting or any postponement, adjournment, or other delay thereof.

-All stockholders of record of Employers Holdings, Inc. as of the close of business on March 28, 2022 are entitled to receive notice of, and to vote at, the 2022 Annual Meeting of Stockholders and any postponement, adjournment or other delay thereof.
+All stockholders of record of Employers Holdings, Inc. as of the close of business on March 27, 2023 are entitled to receive notice of, and to vote at, the annual meeting and any postponement, adjournment or other delay thereof.

 We are pleased to continue to furnish proxy materials to our stockholders electronically over the Internet.
 We believe that this e-proxy process expedites stockholder receipt of proxy materials, lowers the costs associated with the production and distribution of proxy materials, and reduces the environmental impact of our annual meeting.
-The proxy materials, including Employers Holdings, Inc.'s Annual Report for the year ended December 31, 2021, are available at www.proxydocs.com/eig.
+The proxy materials, including Employers Holdings, Inc.'s Annual Report for the year ended December 31, 2022, are available at www.proxydocs.com/eig.